 In addition, a digital product can define its user experience so it effectively communicates to the right audience.
 Millennials have been through the full evolution of digital experiences, so they instinctively recognize and act upon smooth interactions.
 With a single gesture, they’ll be quick to close an app or ditch a digital cart if they start to sense a stickiness in the product or in the offerings themselves.

 Millennials have integrated technology into almost every facet of their lives, but recognize their limits.
 They make a conscious effort to spend time away from their phone.
-In a world that capitalizes on every minute you spend within a platform, digital products can spark loyalty by showing Millennial users it compliments or adds to their quality of life.
+In a world that capitalizes on every minute you spend within a platform, a digital product can spark loyalty by showing Millennial users it complements or adds to their quality of life.

-Consider some of the small design & messaging considerations Hinge implemented in their successful dating app to drive the message home:
+Consider some of the small design and messaging considerations Hinge implemented in their successful dating app to drive the message home:

-- illustrated characters & animations that erase UI elements
+- Illustrated characters and animations that erase UI elements